 So I’m thinking: If we want to understand the Americanization of Thai food, perhaps we should look first at the other side of it: the indigenization of American food.

-I snapped the above picture as I was on my way to interviewing the owner of a khao man gai shop in Bangkok (who will share all of his secrets in.
-I thought this mango vendor was so creative in the way he tied to his cart branches of a mango tree with mangoes still attached to them — a mobile mango grove, if you will.
-(This is not at all a common sight in Bangkok, by the way.)
+I snapped the above picture as I was on my way to interviewing the owner of a khao man gai shop in Bangkok (I thought this mango vendor was so creative in the way he tied to his cart branches of a mango tree with mangoes still attached to them — a mobile mango grove, if you will.
+This is not at all a common sight in Bangkok, by the way.
 It looked cumbersome, and the man was struggling to push his cart in a straight line due to the mango branches obstructing his view.
 But it also seems like a brilliant marketing strategy.
-Even if he can’t get you to buy, he certainly makes you look.
+Even if he can’t get you to buy, he certainly makes you look.)

 But that’s not the point.

 When I posted this on my Facebook wall, some people made comments about the KFC outlet in the background (which I hadn’t noticed prior to that point) and how the popular American fast-food chain stood in stark contrast to the fresh, natural, local fruit in the foreground.
 How could the Thai people eat, let alone like, that junk when they have all the fresh, delicious Thai food available in every corner of the city?

 Having thought about the issue, I’ve come to one conclusion: the Thai people eat at KFC and McDonald’s, arguably the most successful American franchises in the history of Thailand, because, well, they like them.